mchalela/GriSPy/notes/README.md

-This folder contain the project proposal and the jupyter notebook
+This folder contain the project proposal and the estimation of times for its development